 Well, this one does just that.
 It opens like a clam and lies flat, so it’s super easy to get to all your stuff without making a mess.

 The bag has a volume of 35L (45L when expanded), you can easily fit a long weekend worth of clothes, or even up to a week, depending on your packing style.

 What do you think of this piece of backpack carry on luggage?

 Is this travel backpack perhaps the best carry on luggage I’ve found?

 You know, it might actually very well be.
 At least, I’ve never been so excited about a piece of luggage before, that’s for sure!
-It seams this bag has been created by people that travel a lot themselves and I can’t think of any feature they haven’t included.
+I love the idea of having a backpack as carry on.
+It seems this bag has been created by people that travel a lot themselves and I can’t think of any feature they haven’t included.
 It’s all there!